Gamerkuipers/Hydroneer-Modding/LogicCompressor/README.md

 Just your normal gem compressor but now with logic ;)

 ## Where can you buy it?
-You can buy it in the "Power and Logic" store next to the logic on the right side (picture below)
+You can buy it in the "Power and Logic" store next to the logic on the right side (picture below) for 7230 HydroCoins

 ![Logic compressor](./img/LogicCompressor-store.png)

 ## How do you use it?